14 Best Instagram Spots on Paros (With a Map!)

 6. Church with Bougainvillea (Naoussa)

 I’ll be frank about this next location…I may have gotten a bit turned around, stopped to check my phone for directions, and when I looked up, this church was right in front of me.
-Sometimes wandering without a plan and getting lost in a town leads you to the hidden gems you never knew you needed to find.
+Sometimes getting lost down the side streets without a plan leads you to the hidden gems you never knew you needed to find!

-In any case, I absolutely loved how I could frame this church with bougainvillea to give it that essential Greek feeling; the combination of the blue and white plus bright flowers transformed it from a simple church to one of my favorite Instagram locations on Paros.
+In any case, I absolutely loved how I could frame this church with bougainvillea to give it that traditional Greek aesthetic.
+The combination of the blue and white plus bright flowers transformed it from a simple church to one of my favorite Instagram locations on Paros.

 7. Parikia Church (Parikia)